bradmontgomery/elasticdict/README.rst

       "exists" : true, "_source" : {"foo":"bar"}
     }

-*TODO*: what index gets created?
-What ID? just auto-create this?

 Tests
 -----
 There are a couple of tests for this, though these are woefully incomplete.
 Run them with::